North Cornwall · EX23 · Cornwall Council North

 Why Bude is its own job.

-Conservation Area covers the canal, the seafront and parts of the town centre.
+Cornwall Council's lens on Bude is consistent: conservation Area covers the canal, the seafront and parts of the town centre.
 AONB and Heritage Coast across most of the parish boundary.
 Edge-of-town residential growth is significant.
 For loft conversion specifically, parts of Bude sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Bude drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
 That's why we treat every Bude project as a EX23-area job first — not a generic Cornwall job with a postcode bolted on.
+The post-war estates that dominate Bude (and continue out toward North Cornwall) set the tone for any loft conversion scheme here.

 Planning note